UmairKhan13/UmairKhan13/README.md

 <br>

 👨🏽‍💻 **About Me:**
-<p>Highly Experienced Automation Engineer With Expertise in Web and Desktop Automation.<br>
-Experienced in Developing Data Driven , Key Word Driven and Behavior driven Test Automation Frameworks Involved in Functional, Integration, System, Regression, Acceptance Automation and Browser Compatibility testing with Testing Methodologies. <br>
-Working in Agile Development process with frequently changing requirements and features set.
-Attending Scrum, Sprint Planning, Retrospective and other meetings. <br>
-Excellent knowledge and working experience in SDLC and STLC with Test Planning, Test Execution, Bug Reporting and Test Results analysis.</p>
+<p>As a highly experienced Automation Engineer, I bring a unique blend of technical knowledge and problem-solving skills to the table.
+My expertise in web and desktop automation, paired with my experience in developing data-driven, keyword-driven, and behavior-driven test automation frameworks, allows me to design and implement efficient and effective test suites that ensure the highest quality of software products.
+I have been involved in various types of testing including functional, integration, system, regression, acceptance automation, and browser compatibility testing using various testing methodologies.<br><br>

+I have a strong understanding of the Agile development process and have experience working with frequently changing requirements and feature sets.
+I am well-versed in attending Scrum, Sprint Planning, Retrospective, and other meetings to ensure smooth project execution.
+My knowledge and working experience in SDLC and STLC are excellent, with expertise in test planning, test execution, bug reporting, and test results analysis.
+I am always seeking new challenges and opportunities to learn and grow as an engineer, and I am excited to bring my skills and expertise to a dynamic and forward-thinking team.</p>
 <br>

 ### Programming Languages: